jrisi256/obsidian/joe_shack_home/Academic Papers/holadayNeighborhoodIncarcerationRates2023.md

 ## Data and Methods

 * **Independent variable**: Incarceration data came from the Prison Policy Initiative and reflects state prison incarceration rates in NYC as of 2010.
 Modeled incarceration as a categorical variable to reflect non-linearity of its effects.
 * **Dependent variables**: Preterm birth and low birthweight.
-Census tracts with less than 50 birth from 2010 - 2014 were excluded.
+Census tracts with less than 50 births from 2010 - 2014 were excluded.
 * **Controls**:
 	* Percentage of births that were teen births, percentage of births to women over 40, other birth variables concerning the types of births.
 Censored tracts were given a value of 0.
 	* Percentage of births to Black individuals.
 Censored tracts were assigned the percent of individuals in the neighborhood who are Black.